-Drug Dosage Form: Strength Usual Recommended Dose Other Dosing Considerations Administration Considerations clarithromycin is 40 mg/day. rosuvastatin Tablet: 5 mg 10 mg 20 mg 40 mg Hyperlipidemia:Tablet: initial, 10 to 20 mg once daily; maintenance, 5 to 40 mg/dayReduce TC, LDL-C and apo B in patients with HoFH:Tablet: initial, 20 mg once daily;Ages seven to 17 years: Tablet: 20 mg once dailyReduce TC, LDL-C and apo B in pediatric patients with HeFH: Aged eight to less than 10 years: Tablet: maintenance, 5 to 10 mg/dayAged 10 to 17 years: Tablet: maintenance, 5 to 20 mg/day After initiation and/or upon titration, lipid levels should be analyzed within two to four weeks and dosage adjusted accordingly.
-Dosing in Asian patients: initial, 5 mg once daily Max dose is 5 mg once daily when used with cyclosporine and 10 mg once daily when used with gemfibrozil, atazanavir/ ritonavir, lopinavir/ritonavir, or simeprevir.
-May be administered with or without food.
-Tablets may be taken at any time during the day. simvastatin Tablet: 5 mg 10 mg 20 mg 40 mg 80 mg Oral suspension: 20 mg/5 mL 40 mg/5 mL Hyperlipidemia:Tablet: initial, 10 or 20 mg once daily; maintenance, 5 to 40 mg/dayReduce TC and LDL-C in patients with HoFH as an adjunct to other lipid lowering treatments or if such treatments are unavailable: Tablet: 40 mg once dailyPrevention of CVD: Tablet: initial, 10 or 20 mg once daily; maintenance, 5 to 40 mg/dayReduce TC, LDL-C and apo B in pediatric patients with HeFH: Aged 10 to 17 years: Tablet: initial, 10 mg/day; maintenance, 10 to 40 mg/day After initiation and/or upon titration, lipid levels should be analyzed after four weeks and dosage adjusted accordingly.
+Drug Dosage Form: Strength Usual Recommended Dose Other Dosing Considerations Administration Considerations 40 mg Capsule: 5 mg 10 mg 20 mg 40 mg Reduce TC, LDL-C and apo B in patients with HoFH: Initial 20 mg once daily; Ages 7 to 17 years: 20 mg once daily Reduce TC, LDL-C and apo B in pediatric patients with HeFH: Aged 8 to less than 10 years: maintenance, 5 to 10 mg/day Aged 10 to 17 years: maintenance, 5 to 20 mg/day Capsules: Initial 10 to 20 mg once daily; usual starting dose in HoFH is 20 mg once daily analyzed within 2 to 4 weeks and dosage adjusted accordingly.
+Dosing in Asian patients: initial 5 mg once daily.
+Max dose is 5 mg once daily when used with cyclosporine and 10 mg once daily when used with gemfibrozil, atazanavir/ritonavir, lopinavir/ritonavir, or simeprevir.
+May be taken at any time during the day.
+Simvastatin Tablet: 5 mg 10 mg 20 mg 40 mg 80 mg Oral suspension: 20 mg/5 mL 40 mg/5 mL Maximum dose: 40 mg once daily Hyperlipidemia: initial 10 or 20 mg once daily; maintenance, 5 to 40 mg/day Reduce TC and LDL-C in patients with HoFH as an adjunct to other lipid lowering treatments or if such treatments are unavailable: 40 mg once daily Prevention of CVD: initial 10 or 20 mg once daily; maintenance, 5 to 40 mg/day Reduce TC, LDL-C and apo B in pediatric patients with HeFH: Aged 10 to 17 years: initial 10 mg/day; maintenance, 10 to 40 mg/day; maximum dose is 40 mg/day After initiation and/or upon titration, lipid levels should be analyzed after 4 weeks and dosage adjusted accordingly.
 Dose should be decreased by 50% if initiating lomitapide.
-Simvastatin dosage should not exceed 20 mg/day (or 40 mg/day for patients who have previously taken simvastatin 80 mg/day chronically (e.g. for 12 months or Tablets should be taken in the evening.
+Simvastatin dosage should not exceed 20 mg/day (or 40 mg/day for patients who have previously taken simvastatin 80 mg/day chronically (e.g. for 12 months or more) without evidence of muscle toxicity) Tablets should be taken in the evening.
 The oral suspension should be taken on an empty stomach.
 Shake oral suspension bottle for at least 20 seconds.
 Use accurate measuring device.
-Due to the increased risk of myopathy, including rhabdomyolysis, particularly during the first year of treatment, use of the 80 mg dose should be restricted to patients who
+Due to the increased risk of myopathy, including rhabdomyolysis, particularly during the first year of treatment, use of the 80 mg dose should be restricted to patients who have been taking the 80 mg dose chronically without